 - 1. What will be the impact of programs on traffic?
 See response to #16, Letters Submitted to the Zoning Board of Appeals Questions / Concerns and Responses. - 2.
 How many camps will there be?
 No more than 50 participants will be attending outdoor camp at Bethany at a time.
 Two camp programs, both offered by Theater O, which happens to be owned by two Ossining residents, are currently being discussed for 2020 and additional information is provided in this package on each of these.
 This information is provided as illustrative of the types of camp Bethany hopes the special permit will cover.
-Other camps may be offered in future years only if they provide programs in the same spirit, consistent with Bethany's mission, and within this 50-participant limit.
-The camp of witchcraft and wizardry will be a max of 32 campers. - 3.
+Other camps may be offered in future years only if they provide programs in the same spirit, consistent with Bethany's mission, and within this 50-participant limit. - 3.
 What are the hours of operation for camps?
 Any camp programs, including set-up and take-down, will be scheduled within typical "camp hours" of 8:30am to 4:30pm. - 4.
 Are the camps and other outdoor activities insured?
 All activities are fully insured and all appropriate entities are named as "additional insured". - 5.
 Are the proposed activities "artistic"?
 Bethany Arts Community is a 501(c)(3) organization and each of the proposed activities is both directly artistic in nature and directly in service of its stated mission. - 6.
 Are the proposed activities within the permitted zoning?
 The proposed activities are not precluded by R-40 Special Permitting and will not inhibit development or adversely affect the character or nature of the neighborhood. - 7.
 Will the 100' buffer be in place?
 Yes.
+As per special use permitting guidelines, "No building or part thereof or any parking or loading area shall be located within 100 feet of any street or lot line."
 See site plan.